juju4/ansible-openobserve/README.md

 * It does not seem possible to switch an instance with extra cpu instructions to one without (for example, VM/container cluster with different CPU).
 May cause error like "Error: Migration file of version 'm20241204_143100_create_table_search_queue' is missing, this migration has been applied but its file is missing"

+* SSO is only available for enterprise version in self-host mode, which can only be install through helm chart or terraform/aws as per https://openobserve.ai/docs/openobserve-enterprise-edition-installation-guide/.
+It is free for up to 200 GB of ingestion per day.
+See also https://openobserve.ai/blog/sso-tax/

 ## License

 BSD 2-clause